What is Local SEO?

 - Local Pack- Google My Business (GMB)

-The process of optimizing for local search includes adding localized keywords throughout your website as well as optimizing the business’s Google My Business.
+The process of optimizing and to dominate local SEO and search includes adding localized keywords throughout your website as well as optimizing the business’s Google My Business.

 Difference Between SEO and Local SEO

 Your traditional SEO is focused on high rankings on the results page for global or national searches.
 Local SEO focuses on improving your rankings related to specific location searches.
 There are many of the same SEO tactics used in local SEO, such as creating high-quality content and website optimization.
-But local SEO includes additional methods such as obtaining your business on local listings such as Google my Business.
+But to dominate local SEO you will include additional methods such as obtaining your business on local listings such as Google my Business.

 Benefits of Optimizing for Local SEO